matterhorn-chat/matterhorn/docs/notification-scripts.md

   * The message body, sanitized of tabs (converted to spaces) and escape characters (converted to "<ESC>").

-* Version 2 and later: Matterhorn will invoke the command with zero arguments and pass notification data via JSON to the command's standard input.
+* Version 2: Matterhorn will invoke the command with zero arguments, passing notification details via JSON to the command's standard input.
   * Version 2 JSON fields:
     * "version": "2"
     * "sender": "sender name"